Computer Vision AI: The Secret of Successful Contact Centers

 Automatically extracting and analyzing data from both stills and video, Computer Vision gives a machine the power to derive meaning by interpreting the visual data according to sophisticated algorithms built around previous experiences.

-As one of the most exciting forms of Artificial Intelligence, Computer Vision is already being implemented across a wide range of sectors, enabling enterprise systems to achieve high-level understanding from digital images and then suggest – or even perform – next best actions.
+As one of the most exciting forms of Artificial Intelligence, Computer Vision applications have already being implemented across a wide range of sectors, enabling enterprise systems to achieve high-level understanding from digital images and then suggest – or even perform – next best actions.

 Computer Vision AI comes of age